-Getting a good night’s sleep is naturally an important part of your visit to Stockholm – and you won’t be disappointed with what Stockholm has on offer when it comes to where to lay your head.
+Getting a good night’s sleep is of course an important part of your visit to Stockholm – and you will not be disappointed with what Stockholm has to offer when it comes to hotels.

-Stockholm is booming right now and alongside that boom are an enormous number of hotels, offering everything from top end luxury to cheap and cheerful.
-New hotels are being built daily in order to keep up with demand so you’re really spoiled for choice, no matter your budget or preferences.
+In Stockholm, there are a large number of hotels that offer everything from top-class luxury rooms to cheap and pleasant accommodation.
+New hotels are constantly being built to keep up with demand, so you’re actually quite spoiled for choice, regardless of budget or preference.

-Budget is of course important when decided where to park your caboose for the duration but even more important is to think about what you plan on doing while you’re here.
-Do you want to be centrally located, close to the major attractions, rub shoulders with hipsters, or would you prefer some old school charm?
+Of course, budget is important when deciding where to settle during your visit to the city, but perhaps even more important is what you plan to do when you’re here.
+Do you want a centrally located accommodation, close to the major tourist attractions, mingle with hipsters, or do you prefer old-fashioned charm?

-Here’s the thing about Stockholm: while some areas of the city feature a few more attractions than others, if we’re honest pretty much every corner of the city has something to offer.
-Here is a brief overview of the main areas of the city and what they have to offer during your stay.
+A good thing to know about Stockholm: Although some parts of the city offer more attractions than others, virtually every corner of our beautiful capital has something special to offer.
+Here is a brief overview of the most important areas of the city and what they can add to your stay in the city.

-Do you prefer bearded hipsters and a more bohemian atmosphere?
-Then you’re looking at Södermalm as your best bet.
-Here you’ll find fantastic independent boutiques and restaurants, as well as charming streets to explore and excellent waterside walkways.
-One of Stockholm’s best museums, Fotografiska, is also on Söder, close to Slussen, where you catch boats over to Djurgården and Skeppsholmen.
-Fifteen minutes on the ferry and you’re in the midst of some of Stockholm’s top attractions (Abba Museum, anyone?).
-Hotels here run the gamut, from higher end luxury to quaint hostels tucked away on a side street.
+Do you like bearded hipsters and prefer a more bohemian atmosphere?
+Then you should check out the hotel in Södermalm.
+Here you will find fantastic shops and restaurants, as well as charming streets to explore and scenic walkways along the water.
+One of Stockholm’s newest and most appreciated museums, Fotografiska, is also located on Söder, on Stadsgården, near Slussen.
+From Slussen you can walk over Guldbron to Gamla Stan where you’ll find the ferries to Djurgården and Skeppsholmen.
+Fifteen minutes by boat, and you end up in the middle of some of Stockholm’s main attractions (Abba Museum, anyone?).
+Regarding hotels, you will find everything from fancy luxury to quaint hostels tucked away on side streets.